Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

-How about the remaining items No.3 and No.4?
-In the 2009 data of 4U 0142+61, the hard X-ray pulse profile was richer in fine structures, consisting of three peaks separated by a quarter cycle [figure 1 (f) of MEA14].
+How about the remaining items No.2 and No.3?
+In the 2009 data of 4U 0142+61, the hard X-ray pulse profile was richer in fine structures, consisting of three peaks separated by a quarter cycle (figure 1f of MEA14).
 This is considered to be the reason why $n=4$ was needed.
-This, together with the rather sinusoidal phase modulation, is thought to have strongly smeared out the pulsation of 4U 0142+61, and made it difficult to detect without demodulation at least in the 2009 Suzaku observation.
-In contrast, the pulse profiles of the present source are basically double-peaked, for which $n=2$ is considered appropriate.
-In addition, the rather discrete phase modulation in this object is considered to have much less smeared out the original pulse profiles.
-These considerations explain No.3 and No.4 in a natural manner.
+Moreover, such a complex pulse profile of 4U 0142+61 is thought to have been strongly smeared out by the precession, and hence the hard X-ray pulse was difficult to detect without demodulation at least in the 2009 Suzaku observation.
+In contrast, the pulse profiles of the present source are basically double-peaked.
+This is considered to make $n=2$ appropriate for the present source, and make the profile less affected by the phase modulation.
+In addition, the effects in 1E 1547.0$-$5408 can be approximated as a sort of pulse-profile change (figure~\ref{fig:fanbeam}), with the ``dawn" and ``dusk" intensities changing across the slip period, rather than a continuous phase shift.
+This property is thought to be another factor that has made the pulse easier to detect without demodulation.
+Thus, the differences No.2 and No.3 can be explain in a qualitative way.